SQL Server, T-SQL, ASP.NET, Javascript, SAP, ABAP Programming

 GO

-The below stored procedure is getting the spid value of blocking processes and killing the related blocking processes (spid).
+The below SQL stored procedure is getting the process id, spid value of blocking processes and then following SQL codes kill the related blocking processes (spid).

-But the below stored procedure is actually not checking what is the context of the sql process, or not dealing with the reasons why the process is blocking other processes, just killing the process.
+Please be aware that below SQL Server stored procedure is not checking what is the context of the sql process.
+It does not deal with the reasons why SQL process is blocking other processes.
+Following codes just kill SQL process to remove blocking situation for other user processes.

 GO